weirdev/lagern/INPROGRESS.md

 		store some nodes out of memory?
 		optimize node size
 			Make BlobLocations a set size?
+Replace custom settings file format with Json
+	Rework how readsetting, etc are called
 Enforce using C# nullable reference types
 	(once feature is part of standard C# release or available as a package) Add more unit tests